Preparing for International Careers in London

 LA&S 480 Preparing for International Careers-London (1-3 hours of credit).

-This will be taught as a seminar course.
+This will be taught as a hybrid seminar course.
 Students will be responsible for participating in class discussions as well as activities outside the normal class time.
-Students and faculty will meet eight times for two hours on the University of Kansas, Lawrence campus during the Spring 2023 semester.
+Students and faculty will meet three times for two hours on the University of Kansas, Lawrence campus during the Spring 2023 semester.
 The other five weeks of class will be completed online.
 The course will cover diverse topics such as: global employment trends, researching career opportunities abroad, applying for jobs abroad, cultural awareness and adaptation, the cost of living around the world, and graduate study abroad.
 During the visit to London, students are encouraged to conduct informational interviews with representatives from international corporations, non-profit organizations and/or graduate schools to explore and learn about having an international career.

 It is highly encouraged, but not required, that students have taken or will take concurrently a job search course such as LA&S 470: Job Search for Liberal Arts & Sciences Students.
 In addition, coursework and interest in international issues, cultures and language is encouraged.

 Students and faculty will stay at a Bloomsbury neighborhood hotel near the British Museum in London.
 Accommodation is double or triple occupancy.
 Breakfast will be provided at the hotel each day.

 Students must meet the requirements of participating in KU Study Abroad and the consent of the instructor.
 Contact the Program Director for more detailed and specific information.